Zero-dimensional models for gravitational and scalar QED decoherence: Scalar QED model

-From Eq. (\ref{RWA quantum langevin eq}), we see that the parameter $\gamma$ has the dimensions of inverse time and characterizes the strength of a nonlinear damping term.
+From Eq. (\ref{RWA quantum langevin eq}), we see that the parameter $\gamma$ has the dimensions of inverse time and characterizes the strength of a nonlinear damping term, while the third term is the nonlinear force noise operator.
 Equation (\ref{RWA quantum langevin eq}) can be solved numerically as a quantum stochastic differential equation or approximately by first deriving the equations for the various moments in $a$, $b$, and their Hermitian conjugates and truncating at some order.